assyrianic/Tagha/README.md

 TaghaVM is a minimal, fast, self-contained register-based virtual machine && runtime environment designed as an alternative to a C dynamic loading plugin system as well as giving binary portability to C code!

 ## Rationale:
-You might be thinking, why not just pick a scripting language?
+You might be thinking, *why not just pick a scripting language*?
 You're correct.
-One could simply choose a scripting language but not all developers want to use a scripting language and they could have various reasons like performance, syntax, maybe the runtime is too bloated.
+One could simply choose a scripting language and I even advise using a scripting language **but** not all developers want to use a scripting language nor require one and they could have various reasons such as performance, syntax, maybe bloated runtimes.

 Another idea you might think is that one could use a C interpreter and embed that but so far, the only C interpreters (that I currently know of) are **CINT**, **PicoC**, **TCC [1]**, **Cling** and **Ch**:
 - The problems with CINT is that it's old, clunky to use, outdated, and deprecated.